- Fernando Alonso

 At the end of the year he shocked several onlookers by joining Lewis Hamilton at McLaren to form the ultimate British dream team.
 At the time he was criticised for leaving a championship-winning team and moving to one built around his team-mate, but two wins early in the season soon silenced the doubters.

 In 2011 he emerged as the most serious challenger to Sebastian Vettel, putting together a strong run of form in the second half of the season that saw him take three victories in a run of eight podiums in the final nine races.
 The highlight was the Japanese Grand Prix where he outpaced both Vettel and Fernando Alonso in the dry, and he ended the year as runner-up to become the first team-mate to beat Lewis Hamilton over a whole season.

 2012 started with an impressive victory at the Australian Grand Prix, but McLaren lost its way during the middle of the season and Button struggled with set-up issues.
-His chances of fighting for the title slowly faded, but a victory at the final round in Brazil will give him confidence as he leads McLaren into battle in 2013.
+His chances of fighting for the title slowly faded, but a victory at the final round in Brazil gave him confidence as he prepared to lead McLaren into battle in 2013.

 Strengths and Weaknesses

 Telemetry can prove that Button is one of the most technically perfect drivers on the grid.
 However, throw in a few variables, such as cold tyres or a car with a tendency for oversteer, and Button struggles to adapt.

 His championship winning 2009 season and his performance at the Brazilian Grand Prix which finally sealed the deal and silenced the critics who were suggesting he was not earning his title.

 "If I'm not winning, I don't give a damn who else is.
 It doesn't make any difference to me if I'm not in a competitive car.
 I can't be bothered with working my nuts off and qualifying fourteenth any more.
 It's making me unhappy."